14.8. Random and Direct Access

 istream& seekg(streampos pos);

 Moves the "get" or "put" stream position to an absolute location, pos, in the file.
-Absolute positions are measured in bytes from the beginning of the file, pos must be ≥ 0.
+Absolute positions are offset in bytes from the beginning of the file; pos must be ≥ 0.

 ostream& seekp(streampos pos);